andrewbrr4/airops/README.md

   * Langfuse env vars for tracing:
     * you will need to [create a free account](https://cloud.langfuse.com/auth/sign-up), then contact the owner to be added to the project.
     * set LANGFUSE_HOST, LANGFUSE_PUBLIC and LANGFUSE_SECRET values
+  * set the env variable MODEL_NAME to your chose OpenAI llm model

 Now you should be set to run the scripts and notebooks for the solution!